silviamaggi/smd-com/_posts/2019-05-27-instagram-drained-my-creativity.md

 ---
 title: How Instagram drained my creativity
-last_modified_at:
+last_modified_at: '2021-09-01T20:55:44.614Z'
 featured-post: false
 categories:
   - Photography
 tags:
-  - photography
   - creativity
   - instagram
   - social media
-description: While I was focusing on things like the number of followers, engagement and reach, Instagram drained my creativity.
-Here's how my love for photography helped.
+description: 'While I was focusing on things like the number of followers, engagement and reach, Instagram drained my creativity.
+Here''s how my love for photography helped.'
 featured-image: feat-20171218_lago_2001-silviamaggi.jpg
 redirect_from:
   - /photography/how-instagram-drained-my-creativity/
 ---
-While I was focusing on things like the number of followers, engagement and reach, Instagram drained my creativity.
-Here’s how my love for photography helped.
+<p class="lead">While I was focusing on things like the number of followers, engagement and reach, Instagram drained my creativity.
+Here’s how my love for photography helped.</p>

 <!--more-->